ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 These services, developed between IBM Security and Onapsis (an IBM Business Partner), are designed to implement and configure Onapsis specifically to your environment requirements for continuous workload visibility and protection.

-Through continuous monitoring, the Onapsis Security Platform delivers a near real-time preventative, detective, and corrective approach for securing SAP systems and applications.
-The Onapsis Security Platform provides unmatched coverage and protection with context-aware insight across SAP NetWeaver ABAP, J2EE and HANA platforms.
+Through continuous monitoring, the Onapsis Security Platform delivers a near real-time preventive, detective, and corrective solution for securing SAP systems and applications.
+The Onapsis Security Platform provides unmatched coverage and protection with context-aware insight across SAP NetWeaver ABAP, J2EE, and HANA platforms.
 The platform integrates with network security, security management, and associated workflows.

 ## Technical specifications for IBM Security Services for SAP
 {: #managing-ss-sap-specs}